My Wheeler mountain winter bike (2)

 I used my vintage Taiwanese MTB Tektro 4-finger brake levers made from aluminum.
 Many might not realize that in the 1990s, there were also lighter 2-finger levers available.
 However, these are too narrow and not very comfortable for road cycling or long tours.
 Like all older alloy components, the paint on these parts tends to peel.
 While some might find this unattractive, I view it as character.

-Even though my friend at the bike parts store suggested switching to disc brakes, I chose to continue using V-Brakes as a DIY mechanic.
-They are cost-effective, easy to install, and deliver precise and reliable braking when correctly adjusted.
-I upgraded the brake pads to high-quality used red/black Kool Stops, which I recommend for enhanced braking performance and to protect the alloy rims due to their softer yet stickier rubber material.
+I upgraded the brake pads to high-quality used red/black Kool Stops, which I would recommend for improved braking performance and to safeguard the alloy rims - because of their softer yet stickier rubber material.

-The internet is full of individuals encouraging me to switch to disc brakes.
-However, as I'm not a racer and prefer to avoid the chemicals involved with hydraulic discs, I choose mechanical V brakes.
-They're easy to install, and both the cables and brake pads are simple to maintain and replace.
-In traffic, I keep my fingers lightly on the levers in case I need to stop quickly.
-These V brakes provide me with reliable and adequate stopping power, ensuring my peace of mind.
+Many people online suggest that I switch to disc brakes.
+However, since I'm not a racer and wish to avoid the chemicals associated with hydraulic discs, I prefer mechanical brakes, specifically V-brakes.
+They are easy to install, and maintaining or replacing the cables and brake pads is straightforward.
+In traffic, I keep my fingers gently on the levers in case I need to stop suddenly.
+V-brakes offer reliable and ample stopping power, giving me peace of mind.

 Wheelset

-As mentioned, I used my old MTB wheelset, the rim, the spokes and the hubs were all fine - I would say around 80% new.
+As previously stated, I utilized my 'old' MTB wheelset; the rim, spokes, and hubs were all in good condition, approximately 80% new.

-Front: KD Rims, 6061-T6 alloy (manufactured in Taiwan), featuring 28 straight round spokes and Bitex hubs with sealed bearings (also made in Taiwan)
+Front: KD Rims, crafted from 6061-T6 alloy in Taiwan, with 28 straight round spokes and Bitex hubs that include sealed bearings, also made in Taiwan.

-Rear: Mountain Sport rims, alloy, equipped with 28 aero spokes and Shimano Deore hubs.
+Rear: Mountain Sport rims, made of alloy, featuring 28 aero spokes and Shimano Deore hubs.

 Front & rear tire: Kenda Kwick Roller Sport folding, 26' x 1.5 (40-559), tubes: Kenda 1.5/1.75 F/V.